Purpose of the T&D Resource Catalog

-Download the Word document and Excel Spreadsheet
+Download the Excel Spreadsheet

 NCEP intends to keep updating this catalog as new materials become available.
 Please send any suggestions for additions to the Resource Catalog to Kerry Worthington at firstname.lastname@example.org with your recommendations for where the resource(s) best belong in the tables.

 Note: Inclusion in the T&D Resource Catalog should not be constructed as an endorsement of the source or of the contents therein by NCEP, the National Association of Regulatory Utility Commissioners (NCEP’s administrator), or the U.S. Department of Energy (NCEP’s funder).

 The Resource Catalog is divided into three main categories with two subcategories.
 Below is the key to understanding what is in and out of scope.